RastreatorTeam/rastreator/README.md

 - -u NEO4J\_USERNAME: The username to login in your Neo4j database.
 Default: neo4j.
 - -p NEO4J\_PASSWORD: The password to login in your Neo4j database.
 Default: neo4j.
 - -e {false,true}: Select 'true' if communication to your Neo4j database is encrypted, elsewhere select 'false'.
 Default: true.
 - -I INPUT\_DIRECTORY\_OR\_FILE: Input directory with query files or a specific query file to execute.
-Default: queries.
 - -O OUTPUT\_DIRECTORY: Output directory to save the new generated query files.
 Default: output.
 - -o {csv,json,none,yaml}: Select 'csv', 'json' or 'yaml' to save to disk the query results in CSV, JSON or YAML format.
 Select 'none' to do not save results to disk.
 Default: csv.
 - -m {raw,test,default}: Select 'raw' to use query files without metadata, only Cypher statements one per line.
 Select 'test' to use query files with a minimal metadata (name and statement-table are required).
 Finally, select 'default' to use query files with a complete format.
 Default: default.